How to Choose a Frame, Size and Shape for Your Photos

 Often when editing my photos with Lightroom, I’ll crop or shape the size to a ratio of 1.618 to 1.0 This is called the Golden Rectangle.

 So, you would then have a rectangle with one side equal to 1.0 and the other 1.618.
 Whatever size.
-If the short side of the photo was 10 inches then the long side would be 16.18 inches.
-For me this works way better for horizontal images than it does for the vertical.
+If the short side of the photo was 10 inches; then the long side would be 16.18 inches.
+So, the horizontal images work way better than vertical.

 An interesting note is that .618 to 1.0 is the exact same ratio.

-Using Lightroom (Software I use for photo editing) you have various options for what is called overlay lines.
-You can place these lines over the photo temporarily for size, shape and placement of objects in the frame.
-One of the options is these intersecting lines that are the exact 1.618 ratio.
+Using Lightroom (Software I use for photo editing) you have various options for what are called overlays.
+So these lines, you place over the photo temporarily for size, shape and placement of objects in the frame.
+One of the options is these intersecting lines that are the exact 1.618 to one ratio.
 The Golden Ratio.
-The four points where the lines cross: these are what you can use as a focal point.
+The four points where the lines cross.
+These are what you can use as a focal point.
 The eye naturally goes to these.

 Here you can see the 'overlay' of the lines with these measurements: